vladimir-ivanov/time-to-natural-english-translator/README.md

-visa-test
+time-to-natural-english-translator
 =========
 IMPLICIT CONVENTIONS:
 __ double underscore method prefixes denote private methods _ single underscore method prefixes denote protected methods

 RUN:
-1. open index.html under visa-test/test/lib/ test folder in a browser and see the output for different sample dates Feel free to modify it and run the tests again :-)
+1. open index.html under test/lib/ test folder in a browser and see the output for different sample dates
 2. open index.html under visa-test root directory in a browser  the example will only return the current time in conversational manner

 REQUIREMENTS:
 internet connection as both jQuery and QUnit are pulled in as CDN resources

 ASSUMPTIONS:
 1. The time is reported according to the browser / machine settings without any offsets